Botulinum Toxin Injection (Botox)

 Duration

-- Side effects temporary (weeks)
+- Local side effects are usually temporary (weeks)

 Repeat Treatments

-- Effects last approximately 3-4 months
+- Effects usually last about 3-4 months

-- Regular injections needed for ongoing control
+- Regular injections are needed for ongoing control

 Finding an Experienced Provider